 Little Leaguer’s elbow is a condition that causes painful irritation and inflammation on the inside of the elbow.
 As the name implies, it is a common condition for little league players, and it is thought to affect up to 40% of Little League pitchers.

 Little Leaguer’s Elbow occurs when adolescents pitch an excessive amount during games and practices.
 In Little League, pitchers often develop this condition with repetitive overhand throwing, which causes stress to the growth plate on the inside of the elbow.
 The greatest stress occurs during the acceleration phase of throwing a ball.

 Dr. Curtis Fandrich and Dr. Shaun Lehmann strive to treat elbow pain with nonsurgical treatment options that help the body to naturally heal itself.
-There are multiple nonsurgical treatments available at Houston Spine & Sports Medicine, such as Physical Therapy, Prolotherapy, and Platelet Rich Plasma (PRP).
+There are multiple nonsurgical treatments available at Houston Spine and Sports Medicine, such as physical therapy, prolotherapy, and Platelet Rich Plasma (PRP).
 Our physicians are ready to help determine the best treatment course for your child.

-Houston Spine & Sports Medicine is located The Woodlands, Texas.
+Houston Spine and Sports Medicine is located The Woodlands, Texas.
 We are easily reached from Conroe, Tomball, Magnolia, Spring, Cypress, Kingwood and most other areas of Houston.